Regional geology and road construction in the Hobart to Oatlands area

 The trip will be led by Mineral Resources Tasmania geologists with input from engineers with relevant experience.

 Participants to meet at 7.45am at the Hydro Tasmania building for an 8.00am departure, returning no later than 6.00pm, Thursday 15th August 2019.

 Participants will need to supply their own lunches and refreshments.
 It is recommended that participants bring a packed lunch to allow the group maximum flexibility.
-There will be a lunch stop at Oatlands for those wanting to buy lunch.
+There will be a coffee stop at Oatlands but this may be late (after 1pm).

 Minimum PPE requirements are steel toe-capped boots, long sleeved Hi-Visibility gear and wet weather gear.
 Additional Hi-Viz will be supplied where necessary.

 Note: the trip will go ahead in all weather conditions.